openhealthcare/opal/doc/docs/reference/patient.md

 #### bulk_update

+Create or update many subrecords in one go, from a serialised dictionary of data.

-pass in a dictionary of subrecords you want to update, pass in an episode if one exists.
+Pass in a dictionary of subrecords you want to update, as well as an episode if one exists.
-This method will create all the subrecords and a new episode if necessary in an atomic transaction.
+This method will create all the subrecords and implicitly create a new episode if required.

+This API will execute all create/update operations as an atomic transaction.

-for example if you can create a patient with the following snippet
+For example the following will create a patient:

     patient = Patient()
     patient.bulk_update(